-James: That might be a low bar, might be a low bar.
+James: That’s great very kind but might be a low bar, might be a low bar.

-Steve: Not just things related to tech, but things related to life or the future or almost anything, culture.
-Let me start James by asking just a little bit about your life history, which actually I don’t really know that well.
+Steve: [laughs] … not just things related to tech, but things related to life or the future or almost anything, culture… So let me start, James, by asking just a little bit about your life history, which I actually don’t really know that well.
 Where did you grow up?

-James: I grew up in the San Gabriel Valley, which is just east of downtown Los Angeles.
-My folks lived initially in Montebello and now they live actually fairly close to Caltech.
+James: So I grew up in the San Gabriel Valley, which is just east of downtown Los Angeles.
+My folks lived initially in Montebello, and then now they live actually fairly close to Caltech…

-James: They moved after I graduated from high school.
-While I was in high school, but I do remember sneaking into Caltech and playing with various nexus machines because of course one, Caltech had notoriously bad security probably by design and all the best computers.
+James: … where they moved after I graduated from high school — while I was in high school.
+But I do remember sneaking into Caltech and playing with various VEX machines because, of course, one, Caltech had notoriously bad security problems by design, and all the best computers.